 She remembers the carefully tended outdoor gardens, the turret room with it's lush potted ferns and the broad wooden banister that she and her siblings used for speedy transit to the lower floor .

-"Shibaraku - Memories of Japan 1926-1946", is her new book published by Outskirts Press.
-In it, Apcar recalls a happy childhood in Japan and the contrast of that time to her family's subsequent struggle to live through the war years.
+"Shibaraku - Memories of Japan 1926-1946" published by Outskirts Press, recalls the author's happy childhood in Japan and the contrast of that time to her family's subsequent struggle to live through the war years.

-Started by her Armenian grandparents in the early 1900s, the family had a prosperous import/export business.
+In the early 1900s her Armenian grandparents started a prosperous import/export business in Japan.
 At one time, at least six company cargo ships traded in antiques, fine art, and quality goods from around the world.